jacks4ever/PrivacyAwareDemo/README.md

-# Privacy Aware Demo
+# OpenWall - Privacy Aware Demo

-A sandboxed demonstration web app that simulates a small social platform to highlight privacy concerns in modern applications.
+A sandboxed demonstration web app that simulates a small social platform called "OpenWall" to highlight privacy concerns in modern applications.

 ## Purpose